Berliner FC Dynamo

-BFC Dynamo suffered a financial crisis in 2001 and eventually became insolvent.
-The club's supporters played an important part in saving the club from bankruptcy.
+BFC Dynamo suffered a financial crisis in 2001 and would become insolvent.
+The club's supporters played an important part in the club avoiding bankruptcy.
 The insolvency proceedings were brought to a positive conclustion in 2004 and the club consolidated in the NOFV-Oberliga Nord.
 After an undefeated season in the NOFV-Oberliga Nord under coach Volkan Uluc, the team finally won promotion to Regionalliga Nordost in 2014.

 BFC Dynamo has since established itself firmly in the Regionaliga Nordost.
 In 2022, the team won its first Regionalliga title, under coach Christian Benbennek.
 BFC Dynamo has become one of the most successful teams in the Berlin Cup in recent years.
 The team has won six Berlin Cup titles since 2013.
 BFC Dynamo saw the biggest increase in membership of any club in Berlin in 2021, apart from Hertha BSC and 1.
 FC Union Berlin.
 By 2023, the club had finally managed to win back the rights to its previously lost traditional crest.
 During the 2023-24 season, BFC Dynamo reported its highest attendance figures since 1990.

 BFC Dynamo plays its home matches at the Stadion im Sportforum.
 The club enjoys a traditional cross-city rivalry with 1.
 FC Union Berlin.
 The rivalry with Union Berlin is part of the Berlin derby.
 BFC Dynamo has won recognition for its youth work.
-Since 2003, the club also operates an award-winning day care project for local children.
+Since 2003, the club operates an award-winning day care project for local children.
 The club is based in the Sportforum Hohenschönhausen.
 The sports complex is the location of the club offices, the clubhouse and the youth teams.